Hunds Rule of Maximum Multiplicity

-On the basis of magnetic measurements Hund postulated an important empirical rule popularly known after his name as Hund’s Rule.
-This rule has a spectroscopic basis and is applied when orbitals of sub-group of an atom are incompletely occupied.
+On the basis of magnetic measurements, Hund postulated an important empirical rule popularly known after his name as Hund’s Rule.
+This rule has a spectroscopic basis and is applied when orbitals of a sub-group of an atom are incompletely occupied.
 This rule may be defined as :

-Electrons preters to occupy separate orbital so that they have parallel spins:
+Electrons prefer to occupy separate orbitals so that they have parallel spins:

-(As students in a class room prefer to occupy single separate seat until all the chair do not fill).
-Thus, it is the natural law.
+(As students in a classroom prefer to occupy a single separate seat until all the chairs do not fill).
+Thus, it is a natural law.

-To explain Hund’s rule, let us consider there are three electrons are allowed to enter in p-orbitals, their distribution will be:
+To explain Hund’s rule, let us consider there are three electrons that are allowed to enter p-orbitals, their distribution will be:

-Hund’s rule also states that an atom containing empty , completely half filled , or and completely full filled orbitals will have more stability as compared to other arrangements.
+Hund’s rule also states that an atom containing empty (p°, d°, or f°), completely half-filled, or completely full-filled (p3, d5, or f7) orbitals will have more stability as compared to other arrangements.
 Because such arrangements provide symmetry.
-In other words, empty, completely half filled and completely full filled orbital provide extra stability to an atom or other species.
+In other words, empty, completely half-filled, and completely full-filled orbital provide extra stability to an atom or other species.

-(i) The Hund’s rule plays an important role in interpreting the diamagnetic and paramagnetic properties of various ions, molecules and complex compounds.
-For example: Cupprus ion consisting of no unpaired electron, is diamagnetic whereas cupprus ion is paramagnetic due to presence of one unpaired d-electron as clear from the following electronic configurations:
+(i) Hund’s rule plays an important role in interpreting the diamagnetic and paramagnetic properties of various ions, molecules, and complex compounds.
+For example, a Cupprus ion Cu++ consisting of no unpaired electron is diamagnetic whereas a cuprous ion Cu++ is paramagnetic due to the presence of one unpaired d-electron as clear from the following electronic configurations:

 (ii) This rule satisfactorily explains how an atom exhibits more than one electro-valency for metals and co-valency for non-metals.
 For example :

-(a) Copper exhibits +1 electro-valency when it follows the Hund’s rule and +2 when it does not follow the Hund’s rule.
+(a) Copper exhibits +1 electro-valency when it follows Hund’s rule and +2 when it does not follow Hund’s rule.

-(b) Phosphorus has minimum covalency of 3 in ground state and maximum covalency of 5 in excited state.
+(b) Phosphorus has minimum covalency of 3 in-ground states and a maximum covalency of 5 in an excited state.

 (iii) This rule explains the relative stability of the Oxyacids of transition metals.

-(iv) Hund’s rule also explains the possible number of states or level of various species.
+(iv) Hund’s rule also explains the possible number of states or levels of various species.